Epic-Sounds: A Large-scale Dataset of Actions That Sound: Data collection Pipeline

-Annotators are asked to listen to the audio and detect any distinctive audio event.
-They then are instructed to mark the start and end time of each distinctive sound they hear.
-Each segment is then given a semantic label which best describes the annotator's perception of the action associated with the audio event.
-We impose no restriction on the vocabulary used, so the annotators may describe this however they wish.
-As a guide, we provide a list of sound labels that commonly occur in daily life, which the annotator may refer to, though they are not required to explicitly choose from this list.
-We term a segment-label pair as an `audio annotation'.
-A second annotator performs quality assessment of the audio annotations produced by the first annotator, particularly focusing on any missed audio events.
+\textbf{Annotation process.} We worked with 20 annotators hired from an annotation company.
+For each video segment, we use one annotator to give an initial set of audio annotators and a second annotator to check these.
+The first annotator listens to the audio and identifies distinctive audio events, marking their start and end times and assigning a semantic label that reflects the annotator's interpretation of the action or source associated with the sound.
+Annotators use free-form vocabulary, though we provide a reference list of commonly occurring everyday sound labels to guide them which they may optionally select from.
+The second annotator performs quality control, e.g.\ reviewing the annotations for any missed events, and makes necessary corrections.

+We use a customised version of the VIA tool~\cite{dutta2019vgg} to gather the annotations. , shown in Figure~\ref{fig:via_interface}.
 For each unique label description, the VIA tool creates a separate time-line, effectively grouping sequences of the same event.
 Note that sound events can overlap in time.
 If two segments with the same label are less than 0.3s apart, we instruct the annotators to merge the two segments as we deem them to belong to the same event.
 Additionally, annotators are asked to identify consistent background sounds (or noise) that occur throughout a large portion of the audio (e.g.\ radio, fan or washing machine).
 The annotators were asked to tag these as `background'.
 The procedure described thus far resulted in the annotation of 556 distinct sound descriptions.

 Humans tend to use abstract words to describe sounds, such as `clang' or `clatter', especially for those generated from the collisions between objects.

 However, humans are able to further understand the materials of these objects that have collided -- for example they can distinguish between two glasses colliding versus a plastic container colliding with a wooden surface.
 We thus opt to annotate the material(s) involved in these collision sounds.
 We use a customised LISA~\cite{duta20lisa} annotation interface for annotating the material of the objects that collide based on audio (Figure~\ref{fig:lisa_material_interface}).